yuanzhi-zhu/SlimFlow/README.md

 ## Checkpoints
-checkpoints can be found here on HuggingFace: https://huggingface.co/Yuanzhi/SlimFlow
+checkpoints can be found here on HuggingFace: https://huggingface.co/Yuanzhi/SlimFlow To sample from these checkpoints, please follow the instructions in the README.md of the HuggingFace model.

 ## Citation
 If you find this repo helpful, please cite: